Fivell/policies/source/sections/07-systems_access_policy.md

 8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-9. All workstations are to have the following messages added to the lock screen and login screen: _This computer is owned by Datica Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.datica.com) and have completed this training (https://training.datica.com/).
+9. All workstations are to have the following messages added to the lock screen and login screen: _This computer is owned by Versionista Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.datica.com) and have completed this training (https://training.datica.com/).
 Please contact us if you have problems with this - privacy@datica.com._

 ## 7.9 Wireless Access Use

-1. Datica production systems are not accessible directly over wireless channels.
+1. Versionista production systems are not accessible directly over wireless channels.
 2. Wireless access is disabled on all production systems.
 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
-4. Wireless networks managed within Datica non-production facilities (offices, etc.) are secured with the following configurations:
+4. Wireless networks managed within Versionista non-production facilities (offices, etc.) are secured with the following configurations:
    - All data in transit over wireless is encrypted using WPA2 encryption;
    - Passwords are rotated on a regular basis, presently quarterly.
-This process is managed by the Datica Security Officer.
+This process is managed by the Versionista Security Officer.

 ## 7.10 Employee Termination Procedures